 Equipment

-Make sure your mason jar and jelly jar are washed and rinsed of all soap residue.
+Wash your mason jar and freezer bag and rinse of all soap residue.
 Discard the outer leaves of the cabbage.
-Cut the cabbage into very thin ribbons and place in mixing bowl.
+Cut the cabbage into very thin ribbons and place in a medium mixing bowl.
 Sprinkle the salt over the top.
 Work the salt into the cabbage by massaging and squeezing the cabbage for 5-10 minutes with your hands until the cabbage is watery and limp.
 Pack the cabbage into the canning jar.
-Tamp down the cabbage in the jar with your fist.
+Tamp down the cabbage in the jar with a spoon handle.
 Pour off any liquid released by the cabbage while you were massaging it into the jar.

-Once all the cabbage is packed into the mason jar, slip the smaller jelly jar into the mouth of the jar and weigh it down with clean stones or marbles.
+Once all the cabbage is packed into the mason jar, fill the freezer bag with water and press it on top of the cabbage.
 This will help keep the cabbage weighed down, and eventually, submerged beneath its liquid.

 Cover the mouth of the mason jar with a cloth and secure it with a rubber band or twine.
-Over the next 24 hours, press down on the cabbage every so often with the jelly jar.
+Over the next 24 hours, press down on the cabbage every couple of hours.

 If after 24 hours, the liquid has not risen above the cabbage, dissolve 1 teaspoon of salt in 1 cup of water and add enough to submerge the cabbage.